dayedepps/xiongxu.github.io/_posts/2016-03-10-high-performance-strategies-for-wgs.md

 ## Working on a stream

-You can output SAM/BAM to the standard output (stdout) and pipe it to a SAMtools command via standard input (stdin) without generating a temporary file.
+You can output SAM/BAM to the standard houtput (stdout) and pipe it to a SAMtools command via standard input (stdin) without generating a temporary file.
 {% highlight bash %}
 samtools view -u -S - | samtools sort –l 0 -m 4G - $outfile_prefix.sort
 {% endhighlight %}